Singapore Polytechnic stabbing: Trial of Lee Teck Sang

 Lee's account further revealed that after he formulated the plan to rob Tan, he went to a nearby store to procure a knife, and waited for Tan on that morning of 22 November 1990.
 From this point on, according to Lee's version of what happened, he spotted Tan and proceeded to attack the lecturer, stabbing him in the stomach first in order to incapacitate the man so as to rob Tan, but Tan put up a fierce physical resistance and tried to disarm Lee.
 Lee said that during the scuffle, the knife had somehow penetrated Tan's chest without his knowledge, and he stated that the death of 45-year-old Tan Chin Liong was not within his calculations, and he only intend to rob the victim and stab him only once in the stomach to incapacitate him.
 From the robbery, Lee managed to steal SGD$48 in cash from the fallen victim before he fled to the toilet where he was eventually caught.

 In rebuttal, the prosecution argued that Lee had intentionally stabbed Tan in the heart instead of accidentally, and he had committed murder by intentionally inflicting a fatal injury upon Tan, with pursuant to Section 300(c) of the Penal Code.
 They pointed out that Lee's use of a knife was for the purpose of committing armed robbery and also for the intention to cause hurt if necessary.
 The stabbing of Tan was also done in furtherance of Lee's original intent to rob Tan and one of the knife wounds to the chest was sufficient to cause death in the ordinary course of nature.
 As such, the prosecution argued that the elements of proving a murder charge had been satisfied and there were sufficient grounds to warrant a guilty verdict of murder in Lee's case.

 On 7 October 1992, merely two days after Lee stood trial, Justice Sinnathuray delivered his judgement.
 In his verdict, Justice Sinnathuray found that based on the evidence, Lee had intentionally caused the three knife wounds on Tan, and one of these wounds, which was intentionally directed at the chest and cut through the heart, was fatal and resulted in the death of the victim by massive blood loss from the wound, and the decision by Lee to arm himself with a knife also corroborated the fact that he had the intention to use the weapon to cause harm if necessary.

-On behalf of these findings, Justice Sinnathuray found 22-year-old Lee Teck Sang guilty of murder, and sentenced him to death.
+On behalf of these findings, Justice Sinnathuray found 22-year-old Lee Teck Sang guilty of murder, and condemned him to death.
 Under Section 302 of the Penal Code, the death penalty was mandatory for offenders guilty of murder, and judges had no discretion to sentence the murder offenders to any other punishment aside from death.